Alberta Broadband Fund

 Eligibility

-In addition to the basic eligibility outlined above, an application:
+In addition to the basic eligibility outlined above, applications had to meet additional criteria:

 • Must be submitted by a community or internet service provider